leahnagy/yoga_pose_classifier/README.md

 - Matplotlib and Seaborn for plotting

 ## Communication
 In addition to the slides and visuals presented, this project will be embedded on my GitHub site along with an article describing the steps of the project in detail on my personal blog.
+Check out the article [here](https://medium.com/@leahnagy/yoga-pose-classification-with-tensorflows-movenet-model-3e5771fda292).